Nightro-Fx/Performance-FastFlags/README.md

 #### ⚠️ DISCLAIMER
 FastFlags should **never** be used for hacking.
 These flags are strictly meant for FPS boosting and ping stabilization.
-If frustration over skill issues is pushing you towards hacking, consider staying away from competitive games where you might struggle against genuine players.
-Please do not ruin it for the Linux community through selfish behavior.
+If frustration over skill issues is pushing you to hacking, consider staying away from competitive games where you get outplayed by genuine players.
+Please do not ruin it for the Linux community through your selfish behavior.

 # Getting Started